 Diwali, or Deepavali, is one of the largest Hindu holidays of the year and is the celebration of the victory of good over evil and light over dark.
 Diwali is celebrated every year for 5 days in the period from October to November and is characterized by beautiful lights, candles, gifts, and desserts

-Diwali 2021 will be celebrated from November 2nd to November 6th in India, and it will be from November 22nd to November 26th for 2022.
+Diwali 2022 will be celebrated from from November 22nd to November 26th in India.

 Why go to India for Diwali

 Famous as the Festival of Lights, Diwali is the most important festival in India, like Christmas in the West.
 Visiting India during Diwali will be a life-enhancing trip for you:

 - Diwali is known as the Hindu New Year and is the largest and most widely celebrated holiday in the country.
 Experiencing this holiday in India is a great way to learn more about the core values of the local culture.